 Less is more here so your content starts to have consistency and your followers know it is from you at first glance.

-Instagram is all about pictures and if you’re not a photographer what do you do?
+Instagram marketing is all about pictures and if you’re not a photographer what do you do?

 Follow photographers and learn.